 What is it?

-The European Language Label (ELL) is an award encouraging new initiatives in the field of teaching and learning languages, the rewarding of new techniques in language teaching, and spreading the knowledge of languages' existence, thereby promoting good practice.
+The European Language Label is an award encouraging new initiatives in the field of teaching and learning languages, the rewarding of new techniques in language teaching, and spreading the knowledge of languages' existence, thereby promoting good practice.

-Every year, the ELL is awarded annually or biannually to the most innovative language learning project in each country participating in the scheme.
-By supporting these projects, at a local and national level, the ELL seeks to raise the standards of language teaching cross Europe.
+Every year, the label is awarded annually or biannually to the most innovative language learning project in each country participating in the scheme.
+By supporting these projects, at a local and national level, the label seeks to raise the standards of language teaching cross Europe.
 The label can also be awarded to the indiviual having made the most progress in foreign language learning, and the best language teacher.

 What does it involve?